Skip to main navigation Skip to content Skip to footer

 Texas is offering $1 billion for cities to build resilience to prepare for the next storm.
 But the process could leave out communities that need it most.

-Harvey Recovery, Local issues, State issues•by •Posted October 10, 2018
+Disaster Recovery, Local issues, State issues•by Texas Housers Staff•Posted October 10, 2018

 (Photo: A lineman checks on a downed powerlines in Port Arthur) In the last blog on Port Arthur, we predicted…

-Tags: Disaster recovery, Hurricane rebuilding, Hurricane recovery, Infrastructure, Port Arthur, TDEM
+Tags: Disaster recovery, Infrastructure, Port Arthur, TDEM

 New report details how Houston floodplain ordinance can worsen inequality in face of future floods

-Harvey Recovery, Local issues•by •Posted August 30, 2018
+Disaster Recovery, Local issues•by bentexashousers•Posted August 30, 2018

 On April 3, 2018, the Houston City Council voted to make Chapter 19, the city’s Floodplain Management Ordinance, more stringent.…